Celebrating 50 Years of hip-hop

 In the early 1990s, a new sub-genre called gangsta rap emerged on the West Coast.

-Pioneered by artists like N.W.A, Ice-T, and Dr. Dre, gangsta rap reflected the harsh realities of inner-city life, addressing issues such as police brutality, poverty, and gang violence.
+Pioneered by artists like N.W.A, Ice-T, and Schoolly D, gangsta rap reflected the harsh realities of inner-city life, addressing issues such as police brutality, poverty, and gang violence.

 N.W.A's "Straight Outta Compton" (1988) and Dr. Dre's "The Chronic" (1992) were influential albums that brought gangsta rap into the mainstream.